rktalusani/nexmo-developer/_documentation/voice/voice-api/guides/recording.md

 ## Multi channel recording

-When recording a call, you can enable mutli channel recording which allows up to 32 call legs to be recorded seprately.
-One file with the amount of channels set will be retunred.
+When recording a call, you can enable mutli channel recording which allows up to 32 call legs to be recorded separately.
+One file with the number of channels set will be returned.
 ## File formats

 * Nexmo supports recording in MP3 or WAV format, the default is MP3.